Leduc Composite High School

 5. Establish a study routine and stick to it.

-6. If there are concerns, contact individual teachers as soon as possible through voice mail.
+6. If there are concerns, contact individual teachers as soon as possible through email or contacting the school.

 7. Encourage involvement in school-related events and activities.
 Students who are part of the culture of a school generally have greater academic success.